docker/docs/network/drivers/macvlan.md

 address to each container's virtual network interface, making it appear to be a physical network interface directly connected to the physical network.
-In this case, you need to designate a physical interface on your Docker host to use for the `macvlan`, as well as the subnet and gateway of the `macvlan`.
-You can even isolate your `macvlan` networks using different physical network interfaces.
+In this case, you need to designate a physical interface on your Docker host to use for the Macvlan, as well as the subnet and gateway of the network.
+You can even isolate your Macvlan networks using different physical network interfaces.

 Keep the following things in mind:

-- It is very easy to unintentionally damage your network due to IP address exhaustion or to "VLAN spread", which is a situation in which you have an inappropriately large number of unique MAC addresses in your network.
+- You may unintentionally damage your network due to IP address exhaustion or to "VLAN spread", a situation that occurs when you have an inappropriately large number of unique MAC addresses in your network.

 - Your networking equipment needs to be able to handle "promiscuous mode",